corail-research/corail-research.github.io/_pages/openings.md

 ### Applications for interns

 We are not hosting new interns at the moment.
-Application for he next internships (Spring and Summer 2022) will be open around Fall 2021.
+Application for the next internships (Spring and Summer 2023) will be open around Fall 2022.